krasimir/stent/README.md

 ### `connect` and `disconnect`

 `connect` is the short way to do `Machine.get` and retrieving one or more created machines.
+It also provides a mechanism for subscribing for state changes.

 ```js
 import { connect } from 'stent/helpers';